THANK YOU FOR YOUR REQUEST

 In the dining area, plaid wingback chairs and houndstooth ottomans surround black wooden tables, while a group of bar stools are arranged around the square bar, which boasts a ceiling-high liquor shelf and about 6,800 colorful buttons creatively attached to the walls below the counter-top.
 The 4,000-square-foot restaurant also features fanciful details like an eclectic style collection of desk lamps.

-A private dining room dubbed The Larder, featuring a large communal table, is available for private events.
-Meanwhile, the narrow outdoor patio that overlooks Capitol Mall are divided into four separate spaces, seating up to 12 diners in each.
+A private dining room dubbed The Larder, featuring a large communal table is available for private events.
+Meanwhile, the narrow outdoor patio that overlooks Capitol Mall is divided into four separate spaces, seating up to 12 diners in each.

 Is your first time that you’re reading Restaurant Interior Design blog?